 Our hope is that by spreading awareness we can give comfort, put an end to stigma and work together globally for a cure.

-Although most dementias will progress to end life we can all live well given sufficient understanding and knowledge about the diseases.
+Although most forms of dementia will progress to end of life, we can all live better given sufficient understanding and knowledge about the diseases.

-The Purple Angel Dementia Campaign began in Devon, UK, over 5 years ago, when Norman McNamara (diagnosed with dementia at 50yrs) launched the Torbay Dementia Action Alliance: www.tdaa.co.uk
+The Purple Angel Dementia Campaign began in Devon, UK when Norman McNamara (diagnosed with dementia at 50yrs) launched the Torbay Dementia Action Alliance: www.tdaa.global

 The purpose of the Purple Angel Dementia Campaign is to raise awareness, give hope to and empower people with dementia by giving out information on how shops, businesses and other services can support people who have these progressive diseases – both elderly and younger onset.